Axion Dark Matter Detection using Atomic Transitions

-For the sake of definiteness, we assume $g_e =0$ here.
+For the sake of estimating the sensitivity, we set $g_e =0$.
+If a signal is found it is possible to measure $g_e$ and $g_N$ separately by using a variety of target atoms and by exploiting the fact that there are two or three transitions per target atom.
 The relevant matrix element squared is then

-where $\beta \equiv I ({U \over - \gamma B + (I - 1/2) U})^2$. $g_i = {\cal O}(1)$ over a tuning range of order $I U$.
+where $\beta \equiv I ({U \over - \gamma {\cal H} + (I - 1/2) U})^2$. $g_i = {\cal O}(1)$ over a tuning range of order $I U$.
 The largest available range appears to be afforded by the $^{165}H_o$ nucleus which has $I$ = 7/2 and $U = 2 \pi$(10.5) GHz in diluted trichloride salts \cite{Abragam}.
 Assuming these values and $A = 10^3$, and keeping all other assumptions the same as for the $g_{a\bar{e}e}$ sensitivity curve, results in the $g_{a\bar{N}N} \equiv {g_N \over f_a}$ sensitivity curve shown in Fig.~\ref{nucl}.

 I am grateful to Guido Mueller, Gray Rybka, Tarek Saab, Neil Sullivan and David Tanner for useful discussions.
 This work was supported in part by the U.S. Department of Energy under Grant No. DE-FG02-97ER41029 at the University of Florida and by the National Science Foundation under Grant No. PHYS-1066293 at the Aspen Center for Physics.